EbrahimSadri/prefix_infix_postfix/README.md

 </br>

 ## Files
-The files are pretty self explanatory:
+The files, for the most part are pretty self explanatory:
 - **input_handler.py** handles inputs
 - **evaluation_handler.py** handles evaluation
-and so on...
+- **conversion_handler.py** handles conversions between formats
+- **menu_handler.py** handles the menu that is displayed in the console that asks user to choose what to do
+- **constants.py** is basically 1 dictionary for operators and their precedence and 1 list for the different expression types
+- **main.py** this is the one you want to run

+</br></br>
-Knock yourself out with the code
+Knock yourself out with the code and Enjoy 😏